 And if you have a backpack, you must wear it on your front.

-And you have to pay for a ride up to the Castle… either 2€ for a Shuttle bus (it’s a bit like Mr Toad’s Wild Ride the way the drivers take those corners….
+It is a long walk from the parking lot to the castle, so you hike (40 minutes uphill), or you have to pay for a ride up to the Castle- either pay for a horse drawn carriage or pay 2€ for a Shuttle bus (It’s a bit like Mr Toad’s Wild Ride the way the drivers take those corners.
 HANG ON!).
-Or there are horse carriages.

 Disabled Access